repraze/catppuccin-vscode-peacock/README.md

 6. Save and exit
 7. Within the command pallette, <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>P</kbd>, search for `Peacock: Change to a Favorite Color`
-8. Select your vavorite one 🌈
+8. Select your favorite one 🌈

 As a bonus, you can set Peacock to `Surprise Me From Favorites Only` and `Surprise Me On Startup`.